 Everything your mic closet needs, and then some…

-What’s the biggest difference between a beginner’s home studio and a professional, “Downtown” studio?
+What’s the most significant difference between a beginner’s home studio and a professional facility?

-While a beginner’s equipment may all work, there’s a lot more to it than that.
+While a beginner’s equipment may get the job done, there’s a lot more to it than that.
 In a startup studio, the owner usually has a couple of good microphones and a couple of crappy ones, the latter probably snaggled from the band’s performing mics.
 Typically, there’s enough to record the drums, then add one or two parts at a time.

 In this article, I’m going to describe the contents of a really well-stocked microphone closet, as might be found in a professional studio of some years’ standing.
 To make the job manageable, I’ll divide the microphones into several broad categories.
 It’s not out of the question for even a small home studio to be equipped with representatives from each category; to this end, I’ve subdivided the categories into price divisions.

 Divide and conquer